 After a thorough review of the toxicity of Btk products, including both active and inert ingredients, the US EPA, Health Canada, the World Health Organization, and many other groups categorize Bacillus thuringiensis as a least toxic method of pest control.

-Can the pesticide product Foray® 48B make people sick?
+Can the pesticide product Foray® XG make people sick?

-Studies of reported human health effects following applications of the organic version of Foray® 48B are not available.
+Studies of reported human health effects following applications of the organic version of Foray® XG are not available.

-Below are summaries of two studies of community applications of an older, conventional (non-organic) version of Foray 48B:
+Below are summaries of two studies of alternative fomulations of Foray® XG:

 A study of an entire community in New Zealand was done for 2002 application of Foray® 48B.
 Surveys of 292 study participants about their own symptoms and their self-perceptions of their health were done before and after the spray.
 Among the findings: there were significant increases in the rate of reported throat and gastrointestinal symptoms, and for sleep problems, following the sprays.
-Yet symptoms of pesticide exposure are quite general, and are often the same as those from other causes such as flu or food poisoning.
-The study authors cautioned that these self-reported symptoms were not necessarily confirmed by healthcare providers.
-It is possible that the sound of early-morning helicopters was responsible for the sleep disturbances.
-Finally, most participants in the New Zealand study reported their health (and that of their children) were not affected by the spray program, nor was there any reported increase in visits to either medical practitioners or alternative healthcare providers.
+Yet symptoms of pesticide exposure are quite general, and flu or food poisoning can cause the same symptoms.
+The study authors cautioned that healthcare providers did not necesarily confirm these self-reported symptoms.
+The sound of early-morning helicopters possibly led to the reported sleep disturbances.
+Finally, most participants in the New Zealand study reported no health impacts to themselves or their children from the spray program.
+No reported increase in visits to either medical practitioners or alternative healthcare providers occured either.

-There have also been concerns that aerial sprays of Btk-based pesticides, such as Foray® 48B, could impact vulnerable populations in the spray zone.
+There have also been concerns that aerial sprays of Btk-based pesticides, such as Foray® 48B or Foray® XG, could affect vulnerable populations in the spray zone.
 Canadian researchers explored this issue during a 1999 application of Foray® 48B over Vancouver Island.
-The lung symptoms and breathing capacity (lung function) of 29 children with asthma living in spray zone were compared to those of 29 children with asthma living outside the spray zone.
-Measurements, as conducted by parents, were done before and after the spray period.
+Researchers compared the lung symptoms and breathing capacity (lung function) of 29 children with asthma living in the spray zone to lung symptoms and function of 29 children with asthma living outside the spray zone.
+Parents conducted measurements before and after the spray period.
 There were no differences in asthma symptom scores between either groups, neither before nor after the spray.
 There were there no significant changes in measured lung function, as reported by parents of study participants, after the sprays.

-What about the “other” or so-called inert ingredients in Foray® 48B?
+What about the “other” or so-called inert ingredients in Foray® XG?

-OHA public health toxicologists have reviewed all the ingredients in Foray® 48B and confirmed that all are naturally-occurring in produce or made for use in food products.
-They are approved for use in food by the US Food & Drug Administration (FDA).
-According to the FDA, these ingredients are generally recognized as safe, meaning that there is no evidence or suspicion that these ingredients are hazardous to people.
+OHA public health toxicologists have reviewed all the ingredients in Foray® XG and confirmed that all are naturally-occurring in produce or made for use in food products.
+The US Food & Drug Administration (FDA) has approved the inert ingredients for use in food.
+The FDA considers these ingredients generally recognized as safe, meaning that no evidence or suspicion indicates these ingredients pose a hazard to people.

-Because some ingredients are common in food, people with serious food allergies should review the advice below for people with allergies and weakened immune systems as well as what one can do before, during, and after the spraying.
+Because some ingredients are common in food, people with serious food allergies should review the advice below for people with ome inert ingredients derived from food can cause allergies for people with food allergies.
+People with serious food allergies should review the advice below for people with allergies and weakened immune systems as well as what one can do before, during, and after the spraying.

 What about people with weakened immune systems and people with allergies?